kcanada/kcanada.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: <a href="https://iog.wayne.edu">Postdoctoral Fellow</a> studying the development of the hippocampus and its role in supporting healthy cognitive development.
+description: <a href="https://iog.wayne.edu">Postdoctoral Fellow</a> and lover of the brain and coffee.

 profile:
   align: right